 In physical strength training, proper form is hugely important.
 That means I have to stand in a solid position, hold my back straight and isolate my movement to only the muscle group I’m working on.
 If I do all of that, I maximize my results and eliminate unwanted damage.

 The same thing happens with faith-based strength training.
 If my form is poor, everything gets sloppy and out of bounds.
 And this is something I will always be working on.
 When I’m pushed and things become a fight, I have to stick to what the manual to life tells me; keep praying, keep reading scripture, keep bringing sin in check.

 This is incredibly hard when, as with physical training, all I want to do is scream “MAKE IT STOP!”
 It’s harder with spiritual strength training because I can’t see the end of the trial like I can with physical training.

 This is when I have to dig in.
 Even though it’s painfully difficult sometimes, I have to hold on, pray, read and go deep into God’s shelter.
 In doing this repeatedly, I’m starting to recognize the moments when I’m in training and hold on more efficiently.
 I'm starting to realize that there's always a reward for holding on and God is always right behind me.

 In any case

 In any case, new or seasoned faith; like new or matured physical strength training; there is pain.
-The good news is, in any case, there is healing.
-The even better news is, in any case, as long as we properly support our training, the other side of the moment leaves us stronger, healthier, more likely to ward off blows and more ready to take on the heavier stuff.
+The good news is; in any case, there is healing.
+The even better news is; in any case, as long as we properly support our training, the other side of the moment leaves us stronger, healthier, more likely to ward off blows.
+It also leaves us more ready to take on the heavier stuff.
 And the heavier the load, the deeper and more inviting the rewards.

 Links mentioned above